gabrsar/tsp-solver/readme.md

 Stack:

     TypeScript + Node.js — it’s what I’m most comfortable with, so I can tweak anything in real-time if needed.

+# Improvements & Next Step

+1. Refactor re-write 2-otp by hand :)
+2. Dockerfile for simpler execution and environment independence.
+3. Use some logger lib instead of console.log.
+4. Algorithms optimization with a profiler, searching for hotspots.
+5. Review grammar mistakes.
+6. File reading tests.
+7. Lint (Prettier) on commit.

+## Minor things I made that can pass unnoticed.
+1. Locked version of packages.
+It's very important to know when things change.
+I had many issues with dependencies of my packages changing and even patches giving a lot of trouble.
+2. Prettier :) No more unnecessary big diffs because each developer uses a coding different code-style
+3. Factorial tests and safe limits.
+Is not much, but it was honest work.
+4.